Alabama

 |

-The absentee ballot envelope contains an oath that must be signed by the voter.
+The absentee ballot envelope contains an oath that must be signed by the voter under penalty of election falsification.

 |